Television South: Identity

 TVS's identity featured a six-coloured fleur-de-lis symbol that formed up in three stages from the outside in, before zooming out and sitting alongside the TVS lettering, accompanied by a shortened version of the station theme New Forest Rondo.
 There were different variations for weekdays and the weekend, which only differed in the zoom-out to the lettering.
-The ident was shot initially on film of a mechanical model, but was later shot using video effects and from 1985, a computer-generated version of the ident was used.
+The ident was shot initially on film of a mechanical model but was later shot using video effects and from 1985, a computer-generated version of the ident was used.
 Accompanying this ident was a clock on a black background, with the six TVS colours on either side, and an ident sequence following the theme 'For the best view of the South' which was used prior to the news.

 On 7 September 1987, following the departure of Dyke from TVS, the station's presentation was completely overhauled, with the new idents designed by John Hayman and a new jingle by composer Ed Welch.
 The new idents featured metallic TVS lettering which would spin out, turning into a metallic logo before spinning back to the lettering; the rainbow colour effects were still included, when the logo spun.
 Three versions were produced: a normal ident, a short ident where the TVS logo rotated into the lettering, and a minute-extended ident featuring video from the regions that was used upon start-up and in some of the longer junctions.
 No clock was included in the new look.
 The idents were all against a grey gradient background and featured the caption 'Television South' below the end lettering.
 This change, in effect, brought a more 'corporate' feel to TVS Television.

 This ident was altered slightly on 1 September 1989 following the TVS management restructuring, so that the ident was against a gradient blue background and cut in to the rotation of the logo into the lettering.
 The caption was changed to 'Television' to reflect the station's technical name of TVS Television, and the music was altered slightly to be bolder.
 Against the blue background, the metallic lettering now had the appearance of glass or perspex.
 This ident was used by TVS until it went off air on 31 December 1992, when a special ident with the caption 'Thanks for watching' used to close the final TVS programme, Goodbye to All That.

+The TVS name and symbol are currently owned by Steve Woodgate, who runs a community television service on the same area TVS originally did, using the same trademark.